zumasys/docs/guide/jbase/SYSTEM MANAGER/INTRODUCTION TO SYSTEM MANAGER.md

 ### SLACK

 Provide a slack token and channel to post notifications in, and whether or not to post the notifications as the user of the slack token.
 Clicking the test button will post a test message to slack using the information as it is populated in the slack settings.
-For more information about how to obtain slack tokens, [<u>visit their API documentation.</u>](https://api.slack.com/)
+For more information about how to obtain slack tokens, [visit their API documentation.](https://api.slack.com/)

 ![](https://static.helpjuice.com/helpjuice_production/uploads/upload/image/3397/99739/blob)

 ### TWILIO

 Provide an account SID, authorization token, a number the SMS will appear from, and a recipient number.
 Non-numeric characters will be stripped, so parenthesis and dashes will be fine to leave in, but you must provide fully qualified phone numbers, including the country code.
 The leading + is optional.
 Clicking the test button will send a test SMS using the information as it is currently populated in the Twilio settings.
-For more information about obtaining your account SID or auth token, [<u>visit their API documentation</u>](https://www.twilio.com/api).
+For more information about obtaining your account SID or auth token, [visit their API documentation](https://www.twilio.com/api).

 ![](https://static.helpjuice.com/helpjuice_production/uploads/upload/image/3397/99740/blob)